 - Start by making the ancho chile sauce.
 In a saucepan, boil the chiles, white onion and garlic with water.

-- Once they are soft and have cooled, pour the content into a blender along with the vinegar, cumin, salt and pepper.
+- Once they are soft and have cooled, pour the content into a blender along with the tomato sauce, vinegar, cumin, salt and pepper.
 Blend the ingredients together to create a rich, colorful, flavorful homemade ancho chili sauce.

 - Heat a large skillet to medium heat and add the olive oil.